Part-Time Attendance Policy for F-1 Visa Holders

 - During a vacation semester: Students who meet DHS vacation semester guidelines and the College’s part-time criteria may enroll in less than 12 credits during a DHS-approved vacation semester with authorization from the Counseling and Advising Center (CAC).
 To maintain valid nonimmigrant status, students are required to complete a Vacation form at the Counseling and Advising Center and to enroll in the semester immediately following an annual vacation.

-- To complete course of study in current term: Students may be permitted to enroll in less than 12 credits during their final semester of study before graduation, if they have fewer than 12 credits and no prerequisite sequences remaining and will satisfy all graduation requirements during that semester.
-Failure to complete the course of study will result in termination of the SEVIS record, loss of F1 status and loss of F1 benefits.
+- To complete course of study in current term: Students who have fewer than 12 required credits and no prerequisite sequences remaining and will satisfy all graduation requirements during that semester may enroll part-time in their final semester.
+Failure to complete the course of study will result in termination of the SEVIS record, loss of F1 status and loss of F1 benefits (such as Post-Completion Optional Practical Training).

 - Documented Illness or Medical Condition: A student may be allowed to enroll in less than 12 credits if sufficient medical documentation from a U.S. licensed medical doctor (defined by DHS as a Doctor of Osteopathy, Doctor of Medicine, or a Licensed Clinical Psychologist) is submitted to the Counseling and Advising Center.
 This basis for part-time authorization must be reestablished each semester that part-time is granted.
 Documentation requirements and more information may be obtained at the Counseling and Advising Center.